ankh2054/wax_puzzle/frontend/README.md

 - Adds entries (1 WAX = 1 entry)
 - 70% goes to prize pool

-   `cleos push action sentnlagents payfee '["sentnltestin", "1.00000000 WAX"]' -p sentnltestin@active`
+   User transfers 1 WAX to the contract account

 #### 3. Start a new game

 Note: Will fail if user already has a game record

-   `cleos push action sentnlagents startgame '["sentnltestin", "0"]' -p sentnltestin@active`
+   `cleos push action sentnlagents startgame '["sentnltestin", "0"]' -p sentnlagents@active`

 #### 4. Update challenge